arunvignesh28/arunvignesh.github.io/_pages/about.md

 # 🔥 News
 - *July 2024*: &nbsp;🎉🎉 My work "Multi-view Causal Graph Fusion Based Anomaly Detection in Cyber-Physical Infrastructures" was accepted at CIKM-2024.
+-  *May 2024*: &nbsp; My work "Causal Graphs as Cyberattack Descriptors for Anomaly Detection in Critical Public Infrastructures" is under review at ICDM-2024.

 # 📝 Publications